deepanprabhu/imgi/README.md

 What if you could do the validation on the client side, Today's javascript is already on steroids.

 It makes more sense to validate a file before uploading to the server.
 If an invalid file is supplied, we disable the upload and inform the user right away.
-So fast and simple.
+So fast and simple !!

 imgi, lets you do just that.